sphereio/marketplace/README.md

 ### Channels

 Using channels allows you to define where information is coming from or should be communicated to.
 The most important role of a channel is `SupplyChannel`, which can be used on price and stock level to identifiy different sources.
-In terms of a marketplace one supply channel indicates with its `key` property the SPHERE.IO project key of one retailer the information is originating from.
+In terms of a marketplace, a supply channel indicates with its `key` property the SPHERE.IO project key of one retailer the information is originating from.

 Further, channels of role `OrderImport` and `OrderExport` allow you to define where an order made at the marketplace has to be distributed to.
 SPHERE.IO allows you here different possible scenarios: